-- 2. SCMs that are allowed to stack the required detention volume or allow all storm events to flow through the SCM above the water quality volume are as follows: - Partial sedimentation with sand filtration or biofiltration controls - Full sedimentation with sand filtration or biofiltration controls - Retention Irrigation controls that are not subject to compliance with the SOS ordinance. - Rainwater Harvesting controls that are not subject to compliance with the Onsite Water Reuse Systems Ordinance of City Code Chapter 15-13. - Rain Gardens - Porous Pavement
+- 2. SCMs that are allowed to stack the required detention volume or allow all storm events to flowthrough the SCM above the water quality volume are as follows: - Partial sedimentation with sand filtration or biofiltration controls - Full sedimentation with sand filtration or biofiltration controls - Retention Irrigation controls that are not subject to compliance with the SOS ordinance. - Rainwater Harvesting controls that are not subject to compliance with the Onsite Water ReuseSystems Ordinance of Chapter 15-13 of the City of Austin Code. - Rain Gardens - Porous Pavement